isomerpages/csc-knowledge/_digital-issue-11/Pro Tip: Mindfulness in Prioritisation.md

 <div class="grid-item">
 <p>Do you start the year with a long list of resolutions, only to find yourself sticking to none of them as the weeks go by?</p>

 <p>Many of us start our year listing all the things we want to change or start doing.
-But often, this just leads to a greater chance that we will not accomplish _anything_ on the list.</p>
+But often, this just leads to a greater chance that we will not accomplish <em>anything</em> on the list.</p>

 <p>Trying to make too many big changes at once or in too many areas of our lives (e.g., work, relationships, health, etc.) is usually a recipe for failure.</p>